localgovdrupal/localgov_directories/README.md

 ### Proximity search

+Proximity search is made available when:
+- The Directory search backend supports location search.
+At the moment the *search_api_solr* search backend from the [search_api_solr module](https://www.drupal.org/project/search_api_solr) is the only such known backend.
-Proximity search is available when at least one of the available Directory entry content types (e.g. localgov_directories_venue) is using location through the localgov_location field.
-At this point a new "Proximity search settings" choice field becomes available in Directory channel forms.
-Activating this will present a location filter as part of the channel search form.
+- At least one of the available Directory entry content types (e.g. localgov_directories_venue) is using location through the localgov_location field.

+When location search is available, a new "Proximity search settings" choice field becomes available in Directory channel forms.
+Activating this will present a Proximity search filter as part of the channel search form.

 ## Block placement